anne-urai/2019_Urai_choice-history-ddm/README.md

 Code and data for

-#### Urai AE, de Gee JW, Tsetsos K, Donner TH (2018) Choice history biases subsequent evidence accumulation. eLife, in press. ####
+#### Urai AE, de Gee JW, Tsetsos K, Donner TH (2019) Choice history biases subsequent evidence accumulation. eLife, 8:e46331. ####

-Behavioral data and model fits are available at https://doi.org/10.6084/m9.figshare.7268558.v2 under a CC-BY 4.0 license.
+Behavioral data and model fits are available at https://doi.org/10.6084/m9.figshare.7268558 under a CC-BY 4.0 license.

 To fit the models, install the HDDM package (http://ski.clps.brown.edu/hddm_docs/index.html).
 Then run the HDDM models using b1_HDDM_run.py (the models are specified in hddm_models.py).
 Easiest is to use a batch job submission system, and do e.g.
 <code>